 Rhymes and Rhythmz Performance Series features today’s hottest literary and performing artists.
-The performance series, hosted by rap phenomenon Avery Collins, will highlight professional and emerging artists.
+The performance series, hosted by rap phenomenon Avery Collins, highlights professional and emerging artists.
 Shows are at seven o’clock PM on the fourth Friday of every month starting March 23, 2018, at Culture Coffee Too at 300 Riggs Rd NE Washington, DC 20011.

 The Justice Playbook uses theatre to engage our local communities in crucial conversations about tensions between police and communities of color.
 This program connects our youth, professional artists, partnering organizations, local police, community members, and businesses operating in the District.